-The department was able to implement a total of 11 fixed license plate readers.
+The Florissant Police Department is deploying improved LPRs (license plate reader) in high traffic areas.
 This initiative is to assist in identifying criminal activity in Florissant along with other venues.
 The data that is collected by our agency through those systems is shared to the St. Louis Fusion Center.
 The LPR system is affixed to a vehicle or mounted to a pole and uses license plate images to check for stolen vehicles and other non-traffic and traffic offenses.
 The LPR system has assisted our officers in successfully recovering several stolen vehicles and other wanted vehicles in numerous crimes.